After Closing, Is the Seller Responsible for Any Repairs In Garland

 Homebuyers in Texas would do well to familiarize themselves with the distinction between “as-is” and “turnkey” properties before making a purchase.
 When a property is sold “as-is,” it implies that the seller will not fix anything that breaks after the sale.

-Prior to closing, buyers should weigh their options and negotiate with the seller to clarify their rights and obligations regarding repairs.
+Before closing, buyers should weigh their options and negotiate with the seller to clarify their rights and obligations regarding repairs.

 Protecting Your Investment: How To Safeguard Against Hidden Expenses With Seller Repair Agreements In Texas